surendirans7777/FindSomething/README.md

 # FindSomething
 Manual work required.
-Got some URL/js/enpoints/etc... pass it to Findsomething !!!
+Got some URL/js/enpoints/etc tired of searching manually... pass it to Findsomething !!!

 ![](Images/3.png)